 - 1. Replace the front cover.
-For instructions on replacing the cover, see "Removing and replacing covers and doors" on page 177. - 2.
+For instructions on replacing the cover, see Removing and replacing covers and doors. - 2.
 Verify the installed part.
-For instructions, see "Verifying the installed part" on page 182.
+For instructions, see Verifying the installed part.

-Installing a disk drive or solid-state drive with the IBM i system or logical partition powered on
+Installing a disk drive or solid-state drive with the IBM i system or logical partition power turned on

-You might need to install a disk drive or solid-state drive in a system or expansion unit while the IBM i operating system or logical partition that controls the disk drive location is powered on.
-Use the procedure in this section to perform this task.
+Learn how to install a disk drive or solid-state drive in a system or expansion unit while the IBM i operating system or logical partition that controls the disk drive location is powered on.
+Use the procedure in this information to perform this task.